Tamsyn Manou: Media career

 Lewis began her media career with Melbourne radio station Triple M, as part of the 'Dead Set Legends' crew, in 2005.

 In 2006, she appeared on the Australian television series Dancing with the Stars.
 Partnered by Arsen Kishishian, Lewis finished third.

 From December 2007, with Jules Lund and Ryan Shelton, Lewis presented the Summer Fling breakfast show across the Austereo Today Network.

-Lewis and Bruce McAvaney presented the athletics track events for the Seven Network at the 2016 Summer Olympics in Rio de Janeiro and at the 2021 Summer Olympics in Tokyo.
+Lewis joined the Seven Network coverage alongside Bruce McAvaney providing the expert technical analysis for the athletics track events starting with the 2016 Summer Olympics in Rio de Janeiro, the Gold Coast 2018 Commonwealth Games, the 2021 Summer Olympics in Tokyo, Birmingham 2022 Commonwealth Games, the Nine Network Paris 2024 Olympics with Gerard Whateley and Seven's Glasgow 2026 Commonwealth Games with McAvaney.

 Controversies

 In 2004, Lewis posed in bikinis for Ralph magazine, prompting criticism from the media for losing focus on her preparation for the Athens Olympics.
 After Lewis failed to progress past the heats of her individual event, the 800 metres, she and her coaches defended the photoshoot saying it was undertaken in five hours on one day and was not to blame for her result.

 In February 2006, Lewis and fellow Australian runner Jana Pittman were involved in a public feud after the Australian athletics trials for the 2006 Commonwealth Games.
 Pittman, in answer to a media question following her heat win, had stated she had "no competition" in Australia; Lewis responded "I was standing behind the blocks [for the final] going, 'I'll give you no competition, bitch.'" in a radio interview after she won the final with Pittman finishing last.
 The media later described their relationship as a "catfight" and a "bitchfight."

 In the 29 May 2006 edition of Australian "Zoo Weekly" magazine, Lewis again posed in what Nova 100 afternoon DJ's described as "incredibly racy" lingerie.
 In the accompanying article, Lewis went into detail about her relationship with Jana Pittman and the furore caused over comments by Pittman that the team should all return their medals.

 In the lead-up to the Beijing Olympics she stated she would be running against drug cheats: "I have no doubts that when I line up next week, I will look left and right and know the other girls aren't all clean".